 The CPM as well as changes made to other Sections to implement the CPM shall expire at midnight on the last day of the forty-eighth month following the effective date of this Section.
 CPM designations in existence on the expiration date shall continue in effect and remain subject to the CPM, including the provisions concerning compensation, cost allocation and Settlement, until such time as the CPM resources have been finally compensated for their services rendered under the CPM prior to the termination of the CPM, and the CAISO has finally allocated and recovered the costs associated with such CPM compensation.
+This section shall also apply to the Flexible Capacity CPM provisions in Section 43 and any Flexible Capacity CPM designations in existence on the expiration date.

 43.2 Capacity Procurement Mechanism Designation